OP Stack

 Is interop different between chains with non-fungible blockspace?

 Chains that have non-fungible blockspace are chains that have different features - it could be that they use Plasma for data availability, a custom gas paying token or have a large execution gas limit.
-As long as the chain can be fault proven, it can work with native interoperability.
+As long as the chain can be fault proven, it can work with Superchain interoperability.
 At the application layer, it is important for chains to have legibility into the type of chain that the message originated from.
 This ensures that applications do not accept messages from chains they consider not secure enough.
 See this discussion (opens in a new tab) for additional thoughts.

 When it comes to chains that have different gas limits that are interoperable, it creates a set of transactions that can execute on one chain but not the other.
 This happens when the transaction consumes more than the gas limit of the smaller chain but less than of the bigger chain.
 At 2024 usages levels, these sorts of transactions are very rare.
 In the future, it may be the case that these transactions become more common, it will be up to the chain operators to ensure quality of service for their users.